sejalvasan/Pomodoro-Chrome-Extension/README.md

 ## Fun Fact 💁
 The Pomodoro Technique, designed by developer and entrepreneur Francesco Cirillo in the 1980s, is named after those cute tomato-shaped kitchen timers that start ticking with a twist of the top.
-(Pomodoro is the Italian word for tomato.)
+(Pomodoro is the Italian word for tomato)